lpsinger/userguide/resources/ligo.skymap.rst

   sky maps for CBC events but can also be used to create :doc:`simulated sky localizations <ligo.skymap:quickstart/bayestar-injections>`.

-* The postprocessing tool that creates updated sky maps from MCMC samples (:doc:`ligo-skymap-from-samples
+* The postprocessing tool that creates updated sky maps from :term:`MCMC` samples (:doc:`ligo-skymap-from-samples
   <ligo.skymap:ligo/skymap/tool/ligo_skymap_from_samples>`)